-In demanding emergent classical geometries in a theory of quantum gravity, one must presumably also demand emergent gauge symmetries.
-Quantum mechanics suggests looking for non localized operations associated to matter states, including mass generation.
-The notion of spacetime separation should be derived from that of quantum gravitational state.
-In this light Mach's anti-atomism resurfaces, since one cannot separate spacetime from the matter that defines it.
+In demanding emergent classical geometries from a theory of quantum gravity, one must presumably also demand emergent gauge symmetries.
+Quantum mechanics suggests looking for non local operations associated to matter states, including operators for mass generation.
+In particular, the notion of spacetime separation itself should be derived from that of quantum gravitational state.
+Thus Mach's anti-atomism resurfaces, since one cannot separate spacetime from the matter that defines it.

 In the context of General Relativity, this issue was first investigated in detail by Roger Penrose, who developed tensor network diagrams [3] and twistors [4].
 Here we introduce a modern kind of tensor network, based on braid diagrams for higher dimensional categories.
-The ambient space of the braids may be viewed as essentially two dimensional, because knots may always be embedded in branched surfaces, a useful trick in dynamical systems theory.
+The ambient space of a braid diagram may be viewed as essentially two dimensional, because knots may always be embedded in branched surfaces, a useful trick in dynamical systems theory.
 Such surfaces are made of glued ribbons, and ribbons themselves may sometimes be defined by their two bounding edge strands.
-And so, as originally noted by Peano, all higher dimensional spaces may be built from one dimensional ones.
+So, as originally noted by Peano, all higher dimensional spaces may be built from one dimensional ones.